mhorod/cacophony/DEVELOPMENT.md

 The idea is that the epilogue will move the returned value's fields into corresponding memory cells prepared by `generateCall`.
 After ret and `rsp` adjustment, the fields should be immediately moved into their destination (usually the `Layout` of a temporary struct consisting of a bunch of virtual registers).

 For the primitive types, this part is just `mov vir, rax` after code generated by `generateCall`.

-For simplification of the implementation of CFG generation, `generateCall` could return the `Layout` of the returned value.

 It is worth noting that the `Layout` of the returned value on the stack is different before the call/after ret and inside the function; at atm we handle this by implementing similar (but not quite) logic in two places (`generateCall` and epilogue).
 We can keep this that way—there is definitely a question of if trying to unify both implementations is in fact cleaner/easier to adjust later.